-Instruction and practice in methods prescribed in the American Red Cross or American Heart Association standard and advanced courses.
+This course covers the instruction and practice in methods prescribed in the American Red Cross or American Heart Association standard and advanced courses.

-2323 Recreational Leadership.
+2323 Recreation Leadership.
 (3)

-Planning and leadership techniques for conducting organized park and recreation programs for all ages.
+This course covers the planning and leadership techniques for conducting organized park and recreation programs for all ages.